 As a result of this activity, our published broadcasting standards are among the most widely accessed downloads from the ETSI website.

-In 2021 we accordingly continued to produce and maintain standards and specifications for relevant broadcast platforms and systems.
+In 2022 JTC accordingly continued to produce and maintain standards and specifications for relevant broadcast platforms and systems.

-Meanwhile we issued revisions to a number of existing standards, Technical Specifications and Technical Reports, variously addressing topics including DVB, DRM, HbbTV and HDR systems for use in consumer electronics devices.
+Meanwhile revisions were published to a number of existing Standards and Technical Specifications, variously addressing topics including DVB, HbbTV and Hybrid radio:

 See the full list of JTC BROADCAST Work Items currently in development here.